702Padmin/Flyertap-Distributor/README.md

 ![image](https://github.com/702Padmin/Flyertap-Distributor/assets/57960180/e560cb09-3bd7-4c16-9582-50957815907c)

-After that Data will be saved to the backend and users will be redirected to App Home Feed.
+After that User Data will be saved to the backend and the user will be redirected to App Home Feed.

 ## Jobs